Skip to main content

 2. Self-Hosted Runners: Run tests on your own GitLab runners using the Stably SDK

 Both approaches support your existing playwright.config.ts configuration and Playwright projects.
 Run your tests on Stably’s cloud infrastructure for maximum scalability and AI-powered features.
+Since GitLab doesn’t have a native Stably action, you trigger cloud runs via the REST API.

 Prerequisites

-• Playwright tests deployed to Stably Cloud
+• Playwright tests published to Stably Cloud from the Web UI

 • Stably API key from settings page